facebook/react-native-website/docs/tutorial.md

 #### What's the difference between state and props in React?

 In a React component, the props are the variables that we pass from a parent component to a child component.
-Similarly, the state are also variables, with the difference that they are not passed through parameters, but rather that the component initializes and manages them internally.
+Similarly, the state are also variables, with the difference that they are not passed as parameters, but rather that the component initializes and manages them internally.

 #### There are differences between React and React Native to handle the state?